Free website audit · a plan and a fair price built around your business · no lock-in

 ← Integrations · Online ordering

-The ordering module plugs into your UK Web Marketing site as native HTML — menu, basket, Stripe checkout, kitchen notifications, customer database.
-Same builder (me) on both sides.
-The customer types your URL, orders on your domain, pays you direct.
-Just Eat doesn't see the transaction.
+The ordering module plugs into your own site as native HTML, menu, basket, Stripe checkout, kitchen notifications, customer database.
+Built by the same person who builds your site.
+The customer types your URL, orders on your domain, and the customer is yours, not Just Eat's.

 The maths

-Just Eat, Deliveroo and Uber Eats all run on roughly the same commission rate: 25–30% of the order value, plus a small "service charge" the customer pays.
-They justify it with marketing reach (volume) and platform features (logistics, dispute resolution).
-For an established takeaway whose customers already know they exist — most local takeaways, in other words — that 25–30% is the dominant cost line.
+Just Eat, Deliveroo and Uber Eats all run on roughly the same model: 20-30% of the order value, plus a small "service charge" the customer pays, and they own the customer relationship, so the people you feed are theirs, not yours.
+They justify the cut with marketing reach.
+For an established takeaway whose customers already know them, most local takeaways, that 20-30% is the dominant cost line, and the lost customer ownership costs you for years.

-Here's what an average £20 order looks like on each option (UK averages; your numbers may vary slightly):
+Here is what an average £20 order looks like on each option (UK averages; your numbers may vary slightly).
+On your own site there is a fair module fee instead of a marketplace cut, far smaller, and the customer stays yours:

-A takeaway doing 30 orders a day at £20 average is losing roughly £100 a day to Deliveroo / Uber Eats in commission — about £36,000 a year.
-On Just Eat it's closer to £55 a day, £20,000 a year.
-Even the lowest Just Eat indie tier costs more annually than 30 years of UK Web Marketing + TicketWave HQ ordering subscriptions combined.
+A takeaway doing 30 orders a day at £20 average is handing roughly £100 a day to Deliveroo / Uber Eats, about £36,000 a year.
+On Just Eat it is closer to £55 a day, £20,000 a year.
+A fair module fee on your own orders is a fraction of that, and, unlike the marketplace, it leaves the customer with you.

-The honest counter-argument: third-party platforms do bring you orders you wouldn't otherwise get.
-If 100% of your Just Eat orders are new customers you'd never have reached, the maths is different.
-In practice, for established takeaways, the majority of platform orders are existing customers who simply default to the app — they would have ordered direct if direct was easy.
+The honest counter-argument: the marketplaces do bring you orders you would not otherwise get.
+If 100% of your Just Eat orders are brand-new customers you would never have reached, the maths is closer.
+In practice, for established takeaways, most marketplace orders are existing customers who simply default to the app, they would have ordered direct if direct was easy, and ordering direct keeps them yours.
+When you are ready, run a free audit at /audit and we will show you the numbers for your own shop.

 Anatomy of one order